cmhh/seasadj/README.md

 }
 ```

-Finally, we can omit series we are not interested in by adding a query paramter, `save`, which takes a comma separated list of series.
+Finally, we can omit series we are not interested in by adding a query parameter, `save`, which takes a comma separated list of series.
 For example, to include onl the original (`ori`), trend (`trn`), and seasonally adjusted (`sa`) series, we'd add `/?save=ori,trn,sa`.
 This reduces output size, but since each series must be read from a temporary file on the server, it also reduces the overall response time.

 ### Batch adjustment